xpander-ai/docs/README.md

 ### 2. `test_scripts/test_xpander_state.py`

-Tests the state management functionality of the Xpander SDK as described in the reference documentation:
+Tests the state management functionality of the xpander.ai SDK as described in the reference documentation:
 - Agent loading and properties
 - Graph structure and operations
 - Task creation and execution loop